patrick-hurley/Coding-notes/README.md

 # Coding-notes
-Personal coding notes, useful as a point of reference
+Personal coding notes, used as a point of reference.